-In the 21st century, everybody wants to add latest technologies to simple tools and make them the gadgets of ultimate efficiency.
+In the 21st century, everybody wants to add the latest technologies to simple tools and make them the gadgets of ultimate efficiency.
 But what’s happening is things of daily use like electric razors are making life easier for many people but not ecofriendly at all.
-For this very reason, the traditional straight razor, also known as the cut throat razor and open razor, is making a slow but gradual comeback in today’s world.
+For this very reason, the traditional Straight Razor, also known as the cut-throat razor and open razor, is making a slow but gradual comeback in today’s world.
 But before starting on the reasons why people are preferring this old tool for shaving, we must explain what it is and from where it originated.

 What is a Straight Razor?

 Most youngsters nowadays don’t even know what a straight razor is in the first place.
 So, if you are included in this category then, you shouldn’t feel bad and, just keep on reading this blog to know about it.

 The open razor is a simple foldable shaving blade that closes lightly into its handle, and it has a single edge, so as long as its closed, it poses no threat to the person holding it.
 We wanted to explain the merits and demerits of using straight razors, so it’s only fair to talk about their history and the conditions under which they got invented.

 A Brief History of Straight Razors (Perhaps not too brief!)

 The cavemen are still represented as big hairy apes, and it has its reasons.
 The people at that time did not have the right tools to keep them all shaved.
 Yet, they had used either basic stone tweezers or seashells with sharp notches to pluck their excessive hair to get rid of lice, small parasites or fleas that came along with them.